 “No other public official, elected or appointed, has a greater impact on the lives of children than the local school board member,” said Dr. Lawrence S. Feinsod, NJSBA executive director.
 “We thank the governor for recognizing the dedication of our state’s local school board members and the central role that they play in the governance of public education.”

 The NJSBA initiated the state’s first School Board Recognition Month in 2002 to honor the dedicated local school board members who oversee the education of the state’s nearly 1.4 million public school students.
-Gov. Murphy’s proclamation can be accessed online, and information and resources for School Board Recognition Month in New Jersey are also available.
+NJSBA has posted a copy of Gov. Murphy’s proclamation online, and information and resources for School Board Recognition Month in New Jersey.